Samuel117/Fix-it/README.md

 # Fix-it
-2D Platform game made with Unity and C#
+2D Platform game with mini-games in every level. made with Unity and C#.
+Degree project in Centro de Enseñanza Técnica Industrial.